-While mobile ads might make it seem like anyone can pop into a store and walk out with a shiny new smartphone and great rates, the reality is less pleasant.
+While carrier ads might make it seem like anyone can pop into a store and walk out with a shiny new smartphone and great rates, the reality is less pleasant.
 Unless your credit is pristine, there’s a good chance you’ll walk in and face a hefty deposit--if you qualify for a monthly plan at all.

 In this guide...